John J. Parker: Federal judicial service

 Parker received a recess appointment from President Calvin Coolidge on October 3, 1925, to a seat on the United States Court of Appeals for the Fourth Circuit vacated by Judge Charles Albert Woods.
 He was nominated to the same position by President Coolidge on December 8, 1925.
 He was confirmed by the United States Senate on December 14, 1925, and received his commission the same day.
 He was a member of the Conference of Senior Circuit Judges (now the Judicial Conference of the United States) from 1931 to 1948, and was a member of the Judicial Conference of the United States from 1948 to 1957.
 Parker served as Chief Judge from 1948 until his death in 1958.

+As a circuit judge, Parker played a pivotal role in the case of Briggs v.
+Elliott, 342 U.S. 350 (1952), one of the school desegregation cases that was consolidated into the landmark Brown v.
+Board of Education, 347 U.S. 483 (1954), case.
+Parker ruled in 1951 that, while the specific schools in South Carolina being challenged by the National Association for the Advancement of Colored People (NAACP) were unequal and violated the "separate but equal" requirement under Plessy v.
+Ferguson, segregation in public schools was constitutional.

+"[W]hen seventeen states and the Congress of the United States have for more than three-quarters of a century required segregation of the races in the public schools, and when this has received the approval of the leading appellate courts of the country including the unanimous approval of the Supreme Court of the United States at a time when that court included Chief Justice Taft and Justices Stone, Holmes and Brandeis, it is a late day to say that such segregation is violative of fundamental constitutional rights," Parker wrote in his 1951 opinion.